 - We need volunteers to help with a variety of aspects for the events, such as publicity, set-up/take-down and assistance at the actual event.

-- The next Art for Health benefit will take place in the Fall of 2014.
+- The next Art for Health benefit will take place on Friday, October 16, 2015.
 Please visit the Art for Health page for more information.

 **All donations to this benefit are tax-deductable.**

 3. Help transport and pack medications prior to each trip

 If you are interested in any of these volunteer opportunities, please contact

 or (312) 942-4666